Henry County, Georgia: Higher education

 Mercer University has a Regional Academic Center in McDonough.
 The center, opened in 2003, offers programs through the university's College of Continuing and Professional Studies and Mercer's Tift College of Education.
 Clayton State University and Gordon College also offer a range of college courses at the Academy for Advanced Studies in McDonough.

 Southern Crescent Technical College's Henry County Center (in McDonough) offers programs in Allied Health, Business Technology, Logistics and Supply Chain Management, Computer Information Systems, Personal Services, Public Safety, and Drafting Technology.

 Government and politics

+For elections to the United States House of Representatives, Henry County is divided between Georgia's 10th congressional district and Georgia's 13th congressional district.

+Local government

 The Henry County Board of Commissioners is responsible for administering county government to residents.
 Four commissioners are elected by voters in individual districts, while the commission chairman is elected countywide and serves as the county's chief executive.
 June Wood, the former commission chair, was the first African-American to serve in the position after being elected in a December 2016 run-off election.
 She left office in December 2020 after losing her bid for re-election.
 As of January 2023, the following individuals serve the county on the Board of Commissioners: